uilicious/english-compiler/README.md

 We are however on a really tight budget, and are fundraising to help speed things up.
 First for the use of testing, which has a more immediate practical use and require less contextual memory and code complexity (AKA can use an inferior model).
 To eventually codegen in general.

+### Such an inefficent compiler, can't possibly ever be useful

+Well you are probably right, for its current iteration.
+It has bugs, and may fail to compile, when chatGPT is overloaded.

+But the last time I worked on "useless compiler" 5 years ago, that was never meant for production usage.
+[GPU.js](https://gpu.rocks/#/)
+It ended up running entire neural networks, and digital art installations, on thousands of browsers.

+The original [GPU.js](https://github.com/gpujs/gpu.js) compiler was no different, and equally broken.
+Or technically worse (it was only compatible with some GPUs)